Koriastras/CinemaService/README.md

 All information save to the Data Base.
 User information is hashing.
 It is a training project that was created to show my skills in Spring Web, Spring Security, Spring REST and Hibernate as part of the "Mate Academy" course.

-## How to install
+## How to run
-1. Create a new Maven project in Intellij IDEA Ultimate Edition
-2. Check if dependency version is actual in pom.xml
-3. Change package name in /config/AppConfig and WebConfig if need it
+1. (Optional) Install MySQL Workbench or another DBMS and create a schema
-4. In /resources/db.properties add Driver, the path to your DB, password, and username
+2. In `src/main/resources/db.properties` add Driver, the path to your DB, password, and username
-5. Install MySQL Workbench or another DBMS and create a schema
-6. Run Tomcat 9.0.50 in Intellij IDEA
+3. Deploy application to Tomcat 9.x

 ## Technologies
 * JDK 11 (Ultimate Edition)